linode/docs/docs/guides/networking/ssh/connect-to-server-over-ssh-on-windows/index.md

 author:
   name: Linode
   email: docs@linode.com
-description: 'Read our guide on how to connect to a remote server over SSH via Windows, including opening the terminal & structuring the command. ✓ Click to read!'
+description: 'Read our guide on how to connect to a remote server over SSH on Windows, including opening the terminal & structuring the command. ✓ Click to read!'
 og_description: 'A tutorial outlining how to connect to a remote server over SSH on a Windows PC, including opening the terminal and structuring the ssh command.'
 keywords: ['ssh','linux','windows','connect to server over ssh','connect to linode over ssh']
 tags: ['ssh', 'security']